blackerby/htdp2-solutions/README.md

 ## Notes
 * skipping section 16.8 (exercises 275, 276, 277, 278). not sure if I'll return to do any of those exercises
+* did exercises 486, 487, 488 (with some difficulty, peeks at the solutions below, and reminders about basic algebra from my wife) in my print copy of the book

 ## Other solutions
 Here are my gotos when I want to check my work (or get unstuck)